 Many Christians are afraid to ask God for signs because of Jesus' words in the Gospels, "An evil and adulterous generation seeks after a sign."
 (Matthew 12:39 NKJV) But we have to keep in mind that when the Master spoke these words, He was mainly addressing the religious people of His day who were not sincere God-seekers, and who would never believe in the Savior, no matter what He did.
 Throughout the pages of the Bible, we see that not only did many of God's people ask for signs, but in many cases, the Lord actually offered them signs, when He knew that it would strengthen their faith in Him.

 There are times when I feel impressed in my spirit to ask the Lord for a sign that would encourage my heart in a situation.
-I receive confirmation that these impressions are from Him, when I receive the answer to my request in defining ways.
+I receive confirmation that these impressions are from Him when I receive the answer to my request in defining ways.

 Prayer: Lord, teach me how to pray for signs when it's Your will and pleasure for me to do so.
-Help me to become more sensitive to Your Spirit's leading by devoting myself to Your Word and prayer.
+Help me to become more sensitive and obedient to Your Spirit's leading by devoting myself to Your Word and prayer.
 Thank You, Lord, that the signs I seek will increase my faith and glorify You!

 |Caitie Hurst Releases Single, "How Could I Be Silent"|